mozilla/addon-sdk/AOM Native Jetpack Support.md

 ### The Future of Cuddlefish

-This will be the end of life for our cuddlefish/cfx command line tool (for reasons stated above).
+This will be the end of life for our cuddlefish/cfx command line tool (for reasons stated above) as a thing that is meant for community use, if it exists at all then it will be a small fragment of what it used to be.

 The new tool is [jpm](https://github.com/jsantell/jpm).